Practice-oriented courses at Eawag (PEAK)

 - Practical application courses PEAK A teach the participants practical methods of determining and evaluating environmental indicators.

 The courses are generally one to two days long and include lectures, practical exercises or group work.
 Each course is a stand-alone unit that can be taken irrespective of other courses.
-Written notes are provided for all courses.
+Participants will receive course documentation and a certificate of attendance.
 The fees include VAT and course material.
-An invitation including the registration form is sent along to potential participants and published online three months before the start of a course.
-Most of the courses take place at the Eawag premises in Dübendorf or Kastanienbaum, and are sometimes offered in hybrid form or online.
+The registration forms for the courses are published online together with the annual programme.
+An invitation is sent along to potential participants three months before the start of a course.
+Most of the courses take place at the Eawag premises in Dübendorf or Kastanienbaum or are sometimes offered online.
+Monolingual courses are held in the specified language (without translations).